Apply to the Market

 $40 first year; $25 thereafter

-Registered sellers: 7 percent of gross sales ($30 minimum on Saturdays, $20 minimum at Wednesday Picnics in the Park and $10 minimum at UC Davis Farmers Market and Sutter Davis Hospital Farmers Market)
+Registered sellers: 7 percent of gross sales ($30 minimum on Saturdays, $20 minimum at Wednesdays and $10 minimum at UC Davis Farmers Market and Sutter Davis Hospital Farmers Market)

 Nonregistered sellers: 8 percent of gross sales, with $26 minimum (You must be registered to sell at the Saturday market.)
 Approved vendors may sell as nonregistered sellers at the UC Davis and Sutter Davis Hospital farmers markets.